AaditT/PetFinder/README.md

 It would be nice to have the petowner and pet"finder" connect on the website instead on relying on contact phone numbers.

+## New Updates
+I added user authentication.
+Now users have to be logged in to report found or missing pets.
+Additionally, when a user finds a missing pet, the user can go to their profile and remove their previous entry to avoid future confusion.

 ## Images

 1. View all pet entries <br>